 Do I have to wear a mask?

-Yes, all guests (ages 2+) and staff members are required to wear face masks or cloth coverings that adequately cover the nose and mouth at all times.
-No entry will be permitted without a face covering or with an incorrectly worn face covering.
+While not required, it is recommended that all guests (ages 2+) and staff members wear face masks or cloth coverings that adequately cover the nose and mouth at all times.

 CDC guidelines advise that face coverings should:

 - Reach above the nose, below the chin, and completely cover the mouth and nose